NdoleStudio/httpsms/README.md

 ## Features

+### End-to-end Encryption

+You can encrypt your messages end-to-end ysubg the military grade [AES-256 encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm.
+Your encryption key is stored only on our mobile phone so the even the server won't have any way to view the content of your SMS messages which are sent and received on your Android phone.

 ### Webhook

 If you want to build advanced integrations, we support webhooks.
 The httpSMS platform can forward SMS messages received